Package Integrity Testing

 What is Package Integrity Testing?

 Package Integrity Testing is the evaluation of packaging to meet the desired amount of protection or containment of the packaging components.
 The physical capability of the packaging is evaluated to measure the protection of the package’s contents.
 This is performed by measuring: microbiological, chemical, product, and barrier attributes.
-Testing for package integrity provides assurance that a package is sealed properly, the product within is contained, and foreign contaminants remain outside the packaging system.
-In the long run, testing for package integrity will save your company thousands of dollars from potential defects or failures later on.
-It is important to make sure your packaged product is capable of handling the conditions it will face along the way.
+Testing for package integrity supplies assurance that a package is sealed properly, the product within is held, and foreign contaminants stay outside the packaging system.
+Overall, testing for package integrity will save your company thousands of dollars from potential defects or failures later.
+It is important to make sure your packaged product can manage the conditions it will face along the way.

 How To Test for Package Integrity

 To evaluate flexible packaging for gross leaks, a bubble emission test is performed.
 Bubble leak testing is used to evaluate flexible packaging systems including sterile barrier Tyvek(R) pouches or thermoformed trays.
 Bubble testing assesses the entire sterile barrier system’s ability to support a sterile barrier without being compromised by tears, holes, or improper seals.
 The ASTM standard used for bubble emission testing is ASTM F2096 – Standard Test Method for Detecting Gross Leaks in Packaging by Internal Pressurization (Bubble Test).